 As part of her involvement in the community, she has served on the board of several non-profit organizations and is a member of several language and cultural associations.
 She served on the board of the Arab-American Club of the Monterey Peninsula and she is a member of the United Nations Association of Monterey Bay.
 She is also a member of the World Affairs Council, the American Association of Teachers of French, and the American Association of Teaches of Arabic.

-DLIFLC Associate Provost of Academic Support, Mr. Detlev Kesten, is responsible for coordinating and supporting the work of the other associate provosts for the purpose of addressing academic and administrative priorities established by the DLIFLC Provost.
-Additionally, he has supervisory responsibilities over the divisions of Academic Affairs, Training Analysis, Faculty Development Support, Curriculum Development Support, and Student Learning Support, as well as the Immersion Language Program, Academic Journals, and AISO Library.
+DLIFLC Assistant Provost of Administrative Support, Mr. Detlev Kesten, is responsible for coordinating and supporting the work of the Provost Office on a day to day basis.
+Additionally, he has supervisory responsibilities over the divisions of Academic Affairs, the Immersion Language Program, and the Academic Journals.

 He holds a Master of Arts in Education from Chapman University and a Bachelor’s Degree in Secondary Education from Calvin College.

 Major Miranda Hernandez was born in Austin, Texas.
 She enlisted in the California Air National Guard in December 2001, serving as a Communications Computer Systems Control Technician until contracting with the Reserve Officer Training Corps program in 2007.
 After graduation, she commissioned as a Cyberspace Operations officer, holding positions as a Flight Commander, Executive Officer, and Director of Operations, as well as staff positions at various levels.
 She has deployed four times in support of Joint Task Force Katrina, and Operations Enduring Freedom, Odyssey Dawn, Unified Protector, and Resolute Support.